Kreolwolf1/factory-nodejs/lib/auth/readme.md

 ### How to Associate the Current Socket Object with the User

-The socket authorization and `successSocketLogin` event can be useful if you have to associate the curent user with the socket object (for instance, in order to send some message from one user to someone else).
+The socket authorization and `successSocketLogin` event can be useful if you have to associate the current user with the socket object (for instance, in order to send some message from one user to someone else).

 For such binding you can do the following: